Fish ball: Mainland China

 Fish balls have a long history in China, and the introduction of fish balls throughout Asia is often attributed to Chinese immigrants.
 Fish balls can also contain a wide array of seafood and other meats such as beef or pork.

 In Hubei, fish balls are made from freshwater fish surimi.
 A Fuzhou variety (福州鱼丸) is made from fish with a minced pork filling.
 The variation from Fuqing is much larger.
-Shark is also used, about 50% of shark caught in China is used for fish ball production with a small amount used for export.
+Shark is also used; about 50% of shark caught in China is used for fish ball production with a small amount used for export.

-Tengxin Foods (Fujian) is one of China's largest fishball factories, covering 30% market share.
+Tengxin Foods (Fujian) is one of China's largest fish ball factories, with a 30% market share.